YiqingRiceball/Human-Activity-Checking/CodeBook.md

 From the merged test and train dataset, which has 561 measurements for the subjects’ activities, only the measurements regarding the means and standard deviation of the activities are extracted into the Human Activity Recognition Average Dataset.
 The variables in the Human Activity Recognition Dataset measuring the measuring the mean of frequency are not included in the Human Activity Recognition Average Dataset, leaving the Human Activity Recognition Average Dataset a 68-column dataset including the "subject" column and the "activity" column.

 The value in the Human Activity Recognition Average Dataset is the average value of different aspects of each subject performing each activity.
-The variable names in the Human Activity Recognition Average Dataset uses the similar names as the Human Activity Recognition Dataset, except for using “time” and “freq” to denote time domain variables and frequency domain variables instead of “t” and “f”, turning all letters into lower case, and removing “-“ and “()”.
+The variable names in the Human Activity Recognition Average Dataset uses almost the same names as the Human Activity Recognition Dataset.However, it replaced "t" and "f" with “time” and “freq” to denote time domain variables and frequency domain variables, turned all letters into lower case, and removed “-“ and “()” in variable names.
 For the meanings of each abbreviation in the data set, here I cite from the “feature_infro.text” in the Human Activity Recognition Dataset package :

 “ The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).